nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    127.0.0.1 localhost
    ...
    # Nginx for Azure testing
-   20.3.16.67 cafe.example.com dashboard.example.com
+   11.22.33.44 cafe.example.com dashboard.example.com
    ...
    ```

+   where
+   - `11.22.33.44` replace with your `n4a-publicIP` resource IP address.

-5. Use Chrome or other browser to test remote access to your NIC Dashboards.
+1. Use Chrome or other browser to test remote access to your NIC Dashboards.
 Create a new Tab or Window for each Dashboard.

    http://dashboard.example.com:9001/dashboard.html   > AKS1-NIC